Last updated on April 27th, 2021 at 05:39 pm

 – What information do I need at the time of purchase?

 You will need to provide personal details such as names, date of birth, address in Canada, each applicant’s health history and current medical condition.
-They will also need your planned travel dates and complete the Per-Authorized Monthly Payment Form with a valid Visa or MasterCard information for the monthly payments.
+They will also need your planned travel dates.
+As for the payment information, you will be sent a secure link to complete your initial payment.

 – How much will I have to pay upfront to enroll in the Monthly Super Visa Insurance plan?